 Unlike sesame seeds, Tahini does not have a very long shelf life, but it can be kept fresh and fit for consumption past its best-by date.
-Tahini tends to go bad if it has been opened and put out in the pantry for months.
+Tahini tends to go bad if it has been opened and left out in the pantry for months.

-Nevertheless, Tahini has an adequate shelf life, and it won’t spoil that quickly if it’s stored properly.
+Nevertheless, Tahini has an adequate shelf life, and it won’t spoil quickly if stored properly.
 You can extend the shelf life of Tahini by keeping it in an airtight container and away from heat sources since it’s sensitive to high temperatures.

 What Is Tahini?

 Tahini is a paste that is produced from toasted and grounded sesame seeds.
 The seeds are usually soaked in salty water to help the sesame bran separate from the kernel and settle down.
-The seeds are then collected, toasted for enhanced flavor, and grounded with olive oil into a thick oily paste.
+The seeds are then collected, toasted for enhanced flavor, and ground with olive oil into a thick oily paste.

 Tahini is chiefly used as a condiment in Middle-eastern dishes and desserts.
 It is sludge-like with a creamy and nutty texture, which helps enhance the taste of dips, stews, salads, and soups.

-You can easily prepare Tahini at home by soaking high-quality, fresh sesame seeds and toasting them later to prepare them for the grinding.
+You can easily prepare Tahini at home by soaking high-quality, fresh sesame seeds and toasting them later to prepare them for grinding.
 Add a pinch of salt along with olive oil, and grind it to a nutty, creamy texture.